Ninalgad/cancer-immu-mlp/README.md

 ## Summary

-My solution is an ensemble of ten identical Deep Neural Networks (DNNs) built using tensorflow.
+My solution is an ensemble of ten identical multi-layer perceptrons (MLPs) built using Tensorflow writen in Python.

-The final submission was produced by ensembling the models produced by `src/run_training.py`, which trains on both the `train` and `val` splits specified in `raw/metadata.csv`.
+The final submission was produced by first training the model models produced by \
+`python src/run_training.py`, then running `python src/run_inference.py` and `python src/run_inference.py --test-mode` to produce the validation and test csv(s) respectively.

 # Setup

 0. Change the working directory
 ```
-cd cancer-immu-mlp
+cd code
 ```

 1. Create an environment using Python 3.8.
 The solution was originally run on Python 3.8.16.